kidwai/ethereumjs-sandbox/README.md

 cronJob.stop()
 ```

 The first argument to `cron.job` is a 'cron pattern'.
 The only field I will be adjusting is the first asterisk, as it determines the seconds.
 The second argument is the function to execute at each period.
-For simplicity, I've wrapped this in a function, that takes just the periodicity (in seconds) and the function to execute.
-You can invoke it in your interactive sessions with `test.periodic_do(periodicity, function-to-execute)`.

 ### A Simple Token